Often there are events that occur in our lives which can cause us to feel extremely distressed.

 Changes in Health

-Sudden changes in health such as experiencing a concussion, a new medical diagnosis or chronic illness (like Multiple Sclerosis) or the new physical limitations that result can trigger a wide range of distressing emotions.
+Sudden changes in health such as experiencing a concussion, a new medical diagnosis or chronic illness (such as Covid-19, Cancer, Lyme Disease, IBS & Vestibular Disorders) or coping with the new physical limitations that may result, can trigger a wide range of distressing emotions.

 CBT Can Help You to Better Cope with Relationship, Occupational, and Health Issues